-It is possible with Kafka Topology Builder to utilise custom configuration plans.
+It is possible, with Julie Ops, to use custom configuration plans.
 These plans will allow you to summarize a set of default configuration properties in a reusable label, making easier for users and as well operators to configure each topic.